This trip is grounded in a desire to learn more about the Vietnam War, and America’s involvement across Vietnam, Laos, and Cambodia.

 Sunday, December 28

-Today, depart Hue early in the morning for a full-day excursion to the Demilitarized Zone (DMZ), a region of great historical importance during the Vietnam War.
+• Today, depart Hue early in the morning for a full-day excursion (ending around 6pm) to the Demilitarized Zone (DMZ), a region that witnessed some of the most intense battles during the Vietnam War.

 Day 08

-Visit the DMZ Eastern Sites & fly to Ho Chi Minh City
+Fly to Ho Chi Minh City & explore

 Monday, December 29